IsaacTalb/quicktech.info/README.md

 ## About Laravel News Website

 This is a laravel 8 news portal website with an admin dashboard.
-In this news website, I have added a user comment section and users can search the news by different tags.
+(You can used versions from 7.3 to 8, for me I run this project with 7.3) In this news website, I have added a user comment section and users can search the news by different tags.

 Admin can add many categories and upload the news through the category by user-friendly administration dashboard.